Wake County Certified Pool Operator (CPO) Practice Test

 Session length

-What is the primary purpose of a Certified Pool Operator (CPO)?
+What is the primary function of pool filters?

 Next Question